The grisly crimes of ‘the man with a thousand faces’

 BAKERSFIELD, Calif.
-(KGET) — There are dozens of slayings in Kern County each year, but the murder of Yvette Pena at a Bakersfield motel received particular notoriety.
+(KGET) — There are dozens of slayings in Kern County, California, each year, but the murder of Yvette Pena at a Bakersfield, California, motel received particular notoriety.

 Jamie Osuna, 34, has a “Joker” smile tattooed on his face and a pentagram on his forehead.
 There’s hardly a spot on his face untouched by ink.